Four salient paths to Tinubu’s victory - Daily Trust

 G5 factor

 Although Atiku and PDP later put the crisis behind them, its effect was somewhat telling in the results of the poll as Tinubu won in Rivers and Oyo states.
-Benue was also won by Obi after Ortom openly declared support for the LP presidential candidate.
+Obi also secured huge votes in Benue after Ortom openly declared support for the LP presidential candidate.
 Ultimately, Atiku did not win in any of the states governed by the G5.